-You are also able to access the Southwark Library catalogue as a student of the borough.
-Southwark's John Harvard library is three minutes from the Mermaid Court campus.
+You are also able to access the Southwark Library catalogue as a student of the borough..
 You can also take advantage of a number of specialist libraries in London, details of which can be found on Moodle.

 When using the library, you need to be aware of what you can or can't scan or photocopy: